benmvp/slides/2023/connecttech/divops.md

 - We needed to verify it (ESLint & Jest)
 - As we transitioned from ES5 to ES6...
   - We wanted to use new functionality earlier (Babel)
-- TypeScript initially came out to provide new capabilities + typing
-  - But then quickly adopted the specs and now focuses on types
 - Needed to be able to run all these tasks (Grunt & Gulp)
 - **This is where FE engineers started to move away from just UI**
   - Working in a Node environment as well